 The last ever series of Mad Men is to be split in two, with the finale now set to air in 2015.
-The seventh season of the glamourous US drama, charting the exploits of Don Draper (John Hamm) and his Madison Avenue advertising agency, will air seven episodes next spring before the final seven instalments are broadcast in 2015.
+The seventh season of the glamorous US drama, charting the exploits of Don Draper (Jon Hamm) and his Madison Avenue advertising agency, will air seven episodes next spring before the final seven instalments are broadcast in 2015.

 The decision by American cable network AMC follows a similar strategy to the one it adopted for Breaking Bad, which concludes its five-season run in under two weeks time.
 Anticipation among fans built to fever pitch as they awaited the arrival of the final eight episodes which will reveal the fate of anti-hero Walter White.